Pharmaceutical: New Drugs, Interactions and General Information

-Medicines and Healthcare products Regulatory Agency - United Kingdom
+Medicines and Healthcare Products Regulatory Agency - U.K.

 We keep watch over medicines and devices, and we take any necessary action to protect the public promptly if there is a problem.
 We aim to make as much information as possible publicly available.
 We enable greater access to products, and the timely introduction of innovative treatments and technologies that benefit patients and the public.
-We encourage everyone - the public and healthcare professionals as well as industry - to tell us about any problems with a medicine or medical device, so that we can investigate and take any necessary action."
+We encourage everyone - the public and healthcare professionals as well as industry - to tell us about any concerns with a medicine or medical device so that we can investigate and take any necessary action.

 - Antibiotics first arrived on the medical scene in 1932 Penicillin, introduced a few years later, provided a broader spectrum of activity compared to sulfa drugs and reduced side effects.

 - Streptomycin, found in 1942, proved to be the first drug effective against the cause of tuberculosis and also came to be the best known of a long series of important antibiotics.